toriancrane/linux-server/README.md

 sudo python lotsofgames.py
 ```

-I also referenced the Ubuntu documentation page on [PostgreSQL][3] was helpful.
+I also referenced the Ubuntu documentation page on PostgreSQL.

 ## Installed various requirements within a virtual environment
 ```